je-repo/fitnessapp/README.md

 ### static

-The static folder is used to store and serve static files.
-Static files do not change when the web server is running and are not generated with code while executing the program.
+This folder stores static files, which do not change when the web server is running and are not generated with code while executing the program.
 This means that they do not change from one request to another.
-Examples of static files include CSS, JavaScript and images.
+Examples include HTML- and image files.

 ### templates